-Bank-specific ratios such as net interest margin (NIM), provision for credit losses (PCL), and efficiency ratio are unique to the banking industry.
-Much like companies in other sectors, banks have specific ratios to measure profitability and efficiency to suit unique business operations.
-Also, since financial strength is especially important for banks, there are also ratios to measure solvency.
+Bank-specific ratios, such as net interest margin (NIM), provision for credit losses (PCL), and efficiency ratio are unique to the banking industry.
+Similar to companies in other sectors, banks have specific ratios to measure profitability and efficiency that are designed to suit their unique business operations.
+Also, since financial strength is especially important for banks, there are also several ratios to measure solvency.

-The net interest margin measures the difference between the interest income generated and interest expense.
-Unlike most other companies, a majority of a bank’s income and expenses is created by interest.
-Since the bank funds a majority of their operations through customer’s deposits, they pay a large amount in interest expense.
-Also, a large portion of their business involves the lending of money, so a majority of revenue is based on collecting interest on loans.
+Net interest margin measures the difference between interest income generated and interest expenses.
+Unlike most other companies, the bulk of a bank’s income and expenses is created by interest.
+Since the bank funds a majority of their operations through customer deposits, they pay out a large total amount in interest expense.
+The majority of a bank’s revenue is derived from collecting interest on loans.

 Net Interest Margin = (Interest Income – Interest Expense) / Total Assets